 | Software | Primary use case | Supports HIPAA-compliant use | Key compliance-supporting features | What makes it stand out |

-| Chanty | Team communication & collaboration | Yes, when properly configured | Centralized secure messaging, role-based access, reduced reliance on unsecured tools | Simple, intuitive interface for everyday team communication without clinical complexity |
+| Chanty | Team communication and collaboration | Yes, when properly configured | Centralized secure messaging, role-based access, administrative controls, reduced reliance on unsecured tools | Simple, intuitive interface for everyday team communication without clinical complexity |

-| TigerConnect | Clinical messaging & care coordination | Yes | Encryption in transit & at rest, audit logs, RBAC, EHR integrations | Built specifically for clinical workflows with deep EHR integrations |
+| TigerConnect | Clinical messaging and care coordination | Yes | Encryption in transit and at rest, role-based access control, audit logs, EHR integrations | Built specifically for clinical workflows with deep EHR integration |

-| Spok | Clinical alerts & on-call communication | Yes | Encrypted alerts, communication logs, and administrative controls | Highly reliable alerting and paging for hospitals and emergency settings |
+| Spok | Clinical alerts and on-call communication | Yes | Encrypted alerts, secure messaging, audit trails, administrative oversight | Highly reliable alerting and paging for hospitals and high-acuity environments |

-| OhMD | Patient & team messaging | Yes | Encrypted messaging, user authentication, audit trails, EHR integration | Strong focus on patient engagement alongside internal communication |
+| OhMD | Patient and team messaging | Yes | Encrypted messaging, user authentication, audit trails, EHR integration | Strong emphasis on patient engagement alongside internal communication |

-| Updox | Multi-channel healthcare communication | Yes | Secure messaging, video, document sharing, and audit logging | All-in-one communication suite (messaging, fax, video, files) |
+| Updox | Patient communication and telehealth | Yes | Secure messaging, video visits, document sharing, audit logging | All-in-one patient communication platform combining messaging, fax, video, and files |

-| Paubox Email Suite | Secure healthcare email | Yes | Automatic email encryption, DLP, and audit logging | Automatic email encryption with no extra steps for staff |
+| Paubox Email Suite | Secure healthcare email | Yes | Automatic email encryption, data loss prevention, audit logging | Email encryption with no manual steps for staff or recipients |

-| Practice Better | Practice management & telehealth | Yes | Encrypted data storage, secure messaging, access controls, audit trails | Combines clinical workflows with scheduling, billing, and telehealth |
+| Practice Better | Practice management and telehealth | Yes | Encrypted data storage, secure messaging, access controls, audit trails | Combines scheduling, charting, billing, and telehealth in one platform |

 Final thoughts